 However, the positive correlation between age and DOM production and selection does not support a strict interpretation of Putnam and Sánchez’s (2013) predictions.
-Specifically, these researchers posit that HSs will restructure their grammatical knowledge over time, rather than show quantitatively greater use of a particular structure.
+Specifically, these researchers posit that HSs will restructure their grammatical knowledge over time rather than show quantitatively greater use of a particular structure.
 A tentative claim that needs further evidence is that this approach to HL feature reassembly runs in reverse to account for the protracted development of inflectional morphology in bilingual children.
 Specifically, this would imply that children continue to acquire functional features such as DOM as their cumulative amount of input in the HL increases, particularly at the receptive level, and then begin to produce DOM more consistently after prolonged and sustained HL exposure.
 The data presented here support this claim, whereby the majority of growth across groups transpires in production (see Figure 1).
 This emphasizes the importance of both cumulative and current exposure to the HL in the acquisition of morphological and syntactic structures such as DOM.
-The claim that Putnam and Sánchez’s (2013) predictions are bidirectional has already been advanced in research with adult bilinguals (BLINDED), which lends further support to this claim.
-Regardless of the theoretical framework subsumed, it is important to note that all of the HSs in this study produce and/or select DOM variably (or categorically), such that the underlying syntactic knowledge of this structure seems to be intact, and is not altogether unacquired.
+The claim that Putnam and Sánchez’s (2013) predictions are bidirectional has already been advanced in research with adult bilinguals (Thane, 2023), which lends further support to this claim.
+Regardless of the theoretical framework subsumed, it is important to note that all of the HSs in this study produce and/or select DOM variably (or categorically), such that the underlying syntactic knowledge of this structure seems to be intact and is not altogether unacquired.

 Although Putnam and Sánchez’s (2013) approach to HL acquisition has been essential in exposing the myriad factors that can shape the outcomes of bilingual development, the data here are also compatible with accounts of language acquisition that posit quantitative differences between HSs’ and SDBAs’ grammatical knowledge (e.g., Montrul 2008, 2013).
 Putnam and Sánchez’s (2013) framework has facilitated the development of multiple predictions related to language experience that have been tested here to provide a more fine-grained account for variability between different HSs.
-Such an approach has allowed this and other studies in the present volume that have concentrated on experiential factors (e.g., López Otero 2023; Martínez-Vera et al. 2023; Solano-Escobar and Cuza 2023) to elucidate the interplay of variables that give shape to HL acquisition, which is a “paradigm shift” (Giancaspro et al. 2022, p.
+Such an approach has allowed this and other studies in the present volume that have concentrated on experiential factors (e.g., López Otero 2023; Martínez Vera et al. 2023; Solano-Escobar and Cuza 2023) to elucidate the interplay of variables that give shape to HL acquisition, which is a “paradigm shift” (Giancaspro et al. 2022, p.
 484) in approaching HL research.
 As shown in an analysis of the individual data, some HSs converge on the ranges of SDBAs, and multiple factors such as bilingual education, patterns of current exposure, and age conspire to account for within-group differences that are not addressed within traditional approaches to HL acquisition.
 The present study also contributes to this body of work the finding that DLI impacts the acquisition of areas of the Spanish morphosyntactic system that are often variable in other HS populations, although it is undeniable that at the group level, HSs do differ from other populations of Spanish speakers in their command of DOM at both the productive and receptive levels even after receiving bilingual education.